BillyFrcs/CoronaRunner/README.md

 ![](https://github.com/BillyFrcs/CoronaRunner/blob/master/Assets/Gif/coronaRunner.gif)

-Corona Runner is a 2D endless runner Game that theme about Corona Virus the main Gameplay is just Play is just avoid the viruses when it spawn non stop.
+Corona Runner is a 2D endless runner Game that theme about Corona Virus, the main Gameplay is just Player should avoid the virus when it spawn non stop and get the best High Score.

 Music Provided by: